CleverCloud/doc.clever-cloud.com/billing/analytics-consumption.md

 - consumption
 ---

-Clever Cloud's billing is based on several types of products: applications (Java, PHP, Jenkins, etc.), managed services (MySQL, PostgreSQL), storage services (via FTP with FS Buckets, or via the S3 protocol with Cellar) and other services (Heptapod, Pulsar, etc).
+Clever Cloud's billing is based on several types of products: applications (Java, PHP, Jenkins, etc.), managed services (MySQL, PostgreSQL, etc.), storage services (via FTP with FS Buckets, or via the S3 protocol with Cellar) and other services (Heptapod, Pulsar, etc).

 ## Billing calculation